 Withdrawals (Title 5 Section 55024)

 Withdrawals, or drops, are authorized through the last day of the fourteenth week of instruction or 75% of the term, whichever is less.
 Students who withdraw or drop classes during the first four weeks or 30% of the term, whichever is less, will receive no notation on their academic record.
+A student who withdraws after this period, but before the end of the fourteenth week of a course, or the expiration of 75 percent of a term, whichever occurs earlier, shall receive the withdrawal symbol “W” on his/her/their transcript, unless the District selects an earlier final withdrawal date.
+The “W” shall not be used in calculating grade point averages, but shall be used in determining probation and dismissal of a student.

 Faculty members shall clear their rolls of inactive students no later than the end of the last business day before the census day for all students.